jcarterlab/Risky-Business/R/Risky-Business.md

 **3) Labeling:**

-The word banks are used to label headlines according to 5 political violence risks.
-They are then manually checked/adjusted for accuracy.
+The word banks are then used to label headlines according to 5 political violence risks before being manually checked/adjusted for accuracy.